Why Is Notre Dame Independent and Not in a College Football Conference?

 Notre Dame is one of the most storied brands in college sports, but it’s also one of the last holdouts when it comes to joining an athletic conference.
 Where most football blue bloods have joined conferences like the Big Ten or SEC over the years, the Fighting Irish have remained independent — but why?

 The University of Notre Dame is located near South Bend, Indiana, and has been playing college football since 1887.
 Along the way, the Irish have become one of the most recognized teams in the sport, winning 11 consensus national championships.
-In recent years, Notre Dame has frequently been in the championship and playoff hunt, with teams often ranked in and around the Top 10 year-to-year.
+In recent years, Notre Dame has frequently been in the championship and playoff hunt, and the 2024 Fighting Irish squad made it all the way to the National Championship, where they were defeated by Ohio State.

 Why is Notre Dame independent?